isprojects/mstform/README.md

 ## Supported converters

-Converters specify the raw value and the converted value.
-Sometimes these are the same, but often they're now.
+A converter specifies how to convert a raw value as it is entered in the form to the converted value as it's stored in the MST instance, and back again.
+A converter also specifies the empty form of the raw value (such as an empty string), which is used by add forms.
+It also specifies which controlled props to generate by default for React.
+Conversion may fail, in which case the converter generates a validation error.

 ### Converters from raw string value

-The input raw value that comes is a string for all of these.
+The input raw value is a string.
 The converted value may be a string or some other object:

 - `converters.string`: value is a string.